To run fast we need muscles that are strong, powerful and efficient. And that’s where hill sprints come in…

 How many sessions should you include per week?

 Again, this varies depending on your training experience, as well your training focus and running goals.
-For most runners, one weekly session of hill sprints is effective.
+For most runners, one weekly session is effective.

 Although, two weekly sessions can work well in the early phases of training.
 Especially as part of the build-up/preparation for more intense training phases.